September 1 2017, SCOPE

 Along with oil painting, contemporary art is an exotic as well.
 If you use somebody's IP (Intellectual Property), you must respect his/her habits, custom and preferences.
 You have to understand its context, so as not to make a fool of yourself.
 Being modesty is not a bad thing.
 First come, first served.
 We need more veneration as well as education.

 Ink painting is another thing.
 It's our own original.
-With a history of more than 2,700 years, and 2,000 years longer than the history of oil painting, the voice of ink painting is always in our hands.
+With a history of more than 2,700 years, and 2,000 years longer than the history of oil painting, the authoritative voice of ink painting is always in our hands.
 When Li Xiaoshan said "Chinese painting already reached a dead end", his statement has never been questioned by any Western art critic or art historian.
-It proves the voice is in our hands, and only we can explain and predict ink painting's future.
+It proves the authoritative voice is in our hands, and only we can explain and predict ink painting's future.
 Of course, we hope more countries and more artists from all over the world can enter in this art form, as it already did in the Western contemporary art, to serve for human being's ultimate ideal.

 Zhu: It's the different values.
 Values and theory system recognized by an artist is the basis of any form of art.
 Art is never a nonsense play.
 Our contemporary art looks ugly and poor because we are only imitating the surface, but never going deep down to the reasons.
 Our artists are seldom able to understand these values, thus some artworks looks so awful that even the artist himself is dumbfounding.
 How can we establish a dialogue based on imitation?
 It's like a primary school student tries to have an in-depth conversation with a university professor, not to mention the equal dialogue.

-The evaluation system of ink painting has always been there, but its value orientation is far away from the Western contemporary art, as far as a donkey's lip cannot match a horse's jaw.
+The evaluation system of ink painting has always been there, but its values orientation is far away from the Western contemporary art, as far as a donkey's lip cannot match a horse's jaw.
 I will not dwell on it here.

 About Zhu Wei